The Boring Co., founded by Elon Musk, has begun work on an underground tunnel in Nashville.

 Despite talks with several other cities, The Boring Co. only has one other tunnel in operation.
 The Vegas Loop initially boasted 155 mph rides in self-driving Teslas when it was first announced.
 Since then, Boring has switched to driver-operated cars for the 2-mile tunnel that currently circles the Vegas strip.

 With congestion, Vegas Loop riders have observed a top speed of 40 mph.
-Nashville’s tunnel will need Tesla drivers to maintain an average speed of 67 mph to deliver on the promise of an 8-minute trip.
+Nashville’s tunnel would need Tesla drivers to maintain an average speed of 67 mph to deliver on the promise of an 8-minute trip.

 In its pitch to Nashville, Boring has been less ambitious about the length and speed of its tunnel rides.
 Construction, on the other hand, will have a much faster timetable in Music City.